ska-telescope/ska-mid-dish-qualification/README.md

 to easily create logs of git commands run in a Windows powershell.
 WARNING: This will only work with commands that output to the terminal.
 Commands that open a text editor will not behave correctly.

+## Testing

+At the time of writing, manual exploratory testing of the GUI application is done against the latest CETC54 simulator, which lags behind the current ICD version.

+### Regression tests

+Some regression tests with limited coverage are run as part of the CI/CD pipeline.
+If you have a development installation, these test should always be run locally with `make python-test` before pushing any commits.

+The GUI tests mock the `model.run_opcua_command` method, so no simulator is involved other than the basic `DSSimulatorOPCUAServer` for the Logger's tests.
+This is what is done in the CI job.

+Additionally, if you have the CETC simulator running on your local machine, the GUI tests can be run against it using:

+    make python-test PYTHON_VARS_AFTER_PYTEST=--with-cetc-sim

+`--with-cetc-sim` is a custom pytest argument.
+When using it, nothing is mocked, and the GUI and SCU library is more thoroughly tested against whatever version of the ICD the simulator is using.

 ## Authors and acknowledgment
 SKAO Team Wombat is developing this project:

 * Thomas Juerges
 * Oliver Skivington
 * Ulrik Pedersen
+* Jarrett Engelbrecht

 ## License
 Copyright 2020 SARAO - see LICENSE file for details.